-Seashell is honoured and proud to have as its Patron Her Royal Highness Queen Elizabeth II.
+Seashell is honoured and proud to have as its Patron Her Majesty Queen Elizabeth II.

-In 2008 the charity changed its name to Seashell Trust and retains its Royal connection though Seashell Royal School Manchester and Seashell Royal College Manchester.
+In 2008 the charity changed its name to Seashell Trust and retains its Royal connection through Seashell Royal School Manchester and Seashell Royal College Manchester.

 In recent years we have had the pleasure of welcoming several members of the Royal family to site.
-Notably Her Majesty Queen Elizabeth II visited our charity in October 2004.
+Notably, our Royal Patron Her Majesty Queen Elizabeth II, visited our charity in October 2004.

 The Patron's Lunch